EuanMason/BikeShare/README.md

 Keep in mind the following:
 - Always add the decorator ```@api_view``` to the method and specify the methods allowed.
 - If you add a method, you will need to add the url in urls.py at * * bikeshare\bikeshare * *.
-- When adding the method to the url.py file, make sure to specify correctly the url format and the method like ```path('add-money-to-wallet/', addMoney)```
+- When adding the method to the url.py file, make sure to specify correctly the url format and the method like ```path('your-path/', yourMethod)```

 # If question